plague-spreader/cfgcm/README.md

 Then you can connect by executing `xdg-open cfgcm:cisco/routers/router-1` from a terminal window.

+Also, by creating a `~/.local/share/cfgcm/cisco/routers/router-1/description` file with the following content:

+    ssh://router1.mycompany.com - Cisco Router in main hall

+fzf will show the description rather than `cisco/routers/router-1` which could be more convenient (or maybe not? in that case do not create a description for that entry)

 If you want to use this connection by clicking on the link in a GUI application you need to open a terminal and then open the SSH client